tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     | status | [VerifyStatus](#VerifyStatus) | `enum` signaling if the application accepts the vote extension | 1            |

 * **Usage**:
+    * `RequestVerifyVoteExtension.vote_extension` can be an empty byte array.
+The Application's interpretation of it should be that the Application running at the process that sent the vote chose not to extend it.
+      Tendermint will always call `RequestVerifyVoteExtension`, even for 0 length vote extensions.
     * If `ResponseVerifyVoteExtension.status` is `REJECT`, Tendermint will reject the whole received vote.
       See the [Requirements](abci++_app_requirements_002_draft.md) section to understand the potential liveness implications of this.